History of the Library

 The first books were acquired by members of the club canvassing the town for contributions.
 Mrs. Zoe Carter was the first Librarian and served for some time without salary.
 The Anita Literary Club sponsored the library, both financially and with volunteer help, until the present situation came into being in 1937.
 The library was not supported by taxation until 1937.
 Since that time, the budget has been provided through taxation and approved by the Mayor and the Town Council.
 The first board of trustees of the library was organized July 30, 1937.
 The library was located in the south room of the Town Hall until January, 1962 when it was moved to a building on Main Street.

-In September 1963, the town of Anita accepted from the Christian Science Society of Anita as a git the Christian Science Church building to be used as a Public Library, with the stipulation that the library always keep on had and display some Christian Science literature and that it always be used as a library.
+In September 1963, the town of Anita accepted from the Christian Science Society of Anita as a gift the Christian Science Church building to be used as a public library, with the stipulation that the library always keep on hand and display some Christian Science literature and the building remain as a library.
 Anita eagerly accepted and allotted $11,000 to be used for remodeling and equipping the church.
 The structure 35 x 40 feet is French Provincial in style.
 The building is very attractive, being made from cobblestone obtained from the Frank Barber farm north of Anita.
 Remodeling and redecorating were done to make the building more suitable.
 All new equipment, desks, tables, etc. in birch wood with fruit wood stain were purchased.
 The windows are of green stained glass.
 The beams and rafters are of stained walnut.
 The floor of uneven planking has wooden pegs.
 Air conditioning and florescent lighting was installed.
 A hallway where there had been doors, was turned into two very fine display windows.
 There are four very attractive rooms, with a couple of smaller ones.
 Water and sewer lines were brought into the building.
 A gas furnace and hot water heater were installed.
 A low wall of stone surrounds the 50 x 90 foot lot.
 The exterior of the Church building at the corner of Third and Cherry Streets remains as in years gone by.

 Before moving into the new building, letters were sent out to all the local churches, clubs, and organizations asking if they cared to donate money or new books.
 This was done to instill interest in the library.
 The new Anita Public Library “Open House” was held Sunday, June 14, 1964 with over 200 in attendance.